 Let me get this out of the way first.
 I actually enjoyed the previous four Transformers movies.

-I didn’t love them, gosh, no. Many parts also made my eyes rolled.
-But all in all, I didn’t think they were that bad.
-All else aside, they did feature one of my favourite toy series.
-One can’t deny the effects were among the best in cinematic history too.
+All else aside, the movies did feature one of my favourite toy series from the 80s.
+One also can’t deny the fact that the effects were consistently among the best in cinematic history.

-And all these boils down to Michael Bay being, in and out, an ads person instead of a movie director.
-He’s really great with evocative shorts and stills.
-You know, slo-mo, freeze frames, EXPLOSIONS, and sun-lit scenes i.e. frames that sell something.
-But task him to tell an extended story, and he’s simply unable and unwilling.
-A prime example of this is his continued reliance on cheap racial stereotypes to differentiate ubiquitous characters.
-Any proper storyteller would use characterisation or dialogue for that purpose.
-But nope, Mr. Bay is only interested in getting this out of the way, and so he opts for the most convenient method.
-Never mind that it’s borderline offensive, or just professionally lazy.
+But task him to tell an extended story and he’s simply unable and unwilling.
+The proof of this is his continued reliance on cheap racial stereotypes to differentiate ubiquitous characters.
+Any other storyteller would use characterisation or dialogue for that purpose, but nope, Mr. Bay is only interested in getting this out of the way and so he opts for the most convenient method of racial jokes.
+Never mind that it’s offensive, and professionally lazy.

 Check out my other snappy movie reviews!

 My biggest complaint about this movie was the story as its so disjointed and convoluted that it almost feels like two narratives.
 Plus, the movie as a lot of questions that are left unanswered.